haraldk/TwelveMonkeys/README.md

 Mainstream format support

+#### MS Windows/IBM OS/2 Device Independent Bitmap (BMP) *3.1*

+* Read support for all known versions of the DIB/BMP format
+  * Indexed color, 1, 4 and 8 bit, including 4 and 8 bit RLE
+  * RGB, 16, 24 and 32 bit
+  * Embedded PNG and JPEG data
+  * Windows and OS/2 versions
+* Native and standard metadata format

 #### JPEG

-* Read support for the following JPEG flavors:
+* Read support for the following JPEG "flavors":
   * YCbCr JPEGs without JFIF segment (converted to RGB, using embedded ICC profile)
-  * CMYK JPEGs (converted to RGB by default or as CMYK, using embedded ICC profile )
+  * CMYK JPEGs (converted to RGB by default or as CMYK, using embedded ICC profile)
   * Adobe YCCK JPEGs (converted to RGB by default or as CMYK, using embedded ICC profile)
-  * JPEGs containing ICC profiles with interpretation other than 'Perceptual'
-  * JPEGs containing ICC profiles with class other than 'Display'
+  * JPEGs containing ICC profiles with interpretation other than 'Perceptual' or class other than 'Display'
-  * JPEGs containing ICC profiles that are incompatible with stream data
-  * JPEGs with corrupted ICC profiles
-  * JPEGs with corrupted `ICC_PROFILE` segments
+  * JPEGs containing ICC profiles that are incompatible with stream data, corrupted ICC profiles or corrupted `ICC_PROFILE` segments
   * JPEGs using non-standard color spaces, unsupported by Java 2D
+  * JPEGs with APP14/Adobe segments with length other than 14 bytes
+  * 8 bit JPEGs with 16 bit DQT segments
   * Issues warnings instead of throwing exceptions in cases of corrupted or non-conformant data where ever the image data can still be read in a reasonable way
 * Thumbnail support:
-  * JFIF thumbnails (even if stream contains inconsistent metadata)
+  * JFIF thumbnails (even if stream contains "inconsistent metadata")
   * JFXX thumbnails (JPEG, Indexed and RGB)
   * EXIF thumbnails (JPEG, RGB and YCbCr)
 * Metadata support:
-  * JPEG metadata in both standard and native formats (even if stream contains inconsistent metadata)
+  * JPEG metadata in both standard and native formats (even if stream contains "inconsistent metadata")
   * `javax_imageio_jpeg_image_1.0` format (currently as native format, may change in the future)
-  * Illegal combinations of JFIF, Exif and Adobe markers, using "unknown" segments in the "MarkerSequence" tag for the unsupported segments (for `javax_imageio_jpeg_image_1.0` format)
+  * Non-conforming combinations of JFIF, Exif and Adobe markers, using "unknown" segments in the "MarkerSequence" tag for the unsupported segments (for `javax_imageio_jpeg_image_1.0` format)
 * Extended write support in progress:
   * CMYK JPEGs